AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/CONTRIBUTING.md

 - Make your changes and commit them with clear commit messages.
 - Push your changes to your forked repository.
 - Create a pull request (PR) from your branch to the main SpeakUp-BCI repository.

+We will review your PR as soon as possible and provide feedback.
+Please be patient as we are all volunteers and may not be able to respond immediately.